Summer Staff Frequently Asked Questions

 Besides all the paperwork we will send you, there’s not much.
 If you are a counselor you will need to prepare a couple of devotionals to lead with campers during the summer.
 All staff should remember that camp is a physically, spiritually, and emotionally demanding job so you should do your best to be ready for that, however necessary for you.

 - How many weeks does camp run for?

 A total of 10 weeks.
 The first two weeks are training, followed by 8 weeks of campers.
-There is also an optional Family Camp and Special Week (for adults with intellectual disabilities) that staff can choose to add to the end of their summer.

 - What age groups will I be counseling and how many campers are in each cabin?

 Each week is a specific age-group, ranging from 2nd grade-12th.
 There are 8-10 campers per cabin.

 You are encouraged to do whatever will most help you prepare emotionally, physically, and spiritually for the next week!
 You may stay on the grounds (meals are provided) or you may go offsite.
 We advise you not to travel more than 3 hours away on a weekend.